 During high school, as my letter writing began to fade (sadly), I made a new discovery… a life-changing discovery… poetry.
 And in that brief eternity of illumination, standing at the doorway opened by a few unassuming lines from Sidney Lanier, I fell.
 Perhaps into love, but certainly into myself.
 And my fall picked up speed during college.
 I fell into poetry with my whole heart and mind and spirit.
 My attempt to live a poetic life consumed me… almost literally.
 But eventually I recovered enough to make it through school… studying creative writing.

-More recently, I have renewed my relationship with more personally fulfilling writing… and with daydreaming.
+Over the past decade, as my business writing career came to its end, I have renewed my relationship with more personally fulfilling writing… and with daydreaming.
 As one might expect, the roots of my effort are not visible, but some of the fruit can be found on this website.
 I am happy to be writing, which is fortunate, because I can’t seem to stop it from happening.

 Highlights & Awards